DakshChhikara/portfolio/README.md

-Personal portfolio website showcasing my skills and  projects as a Developer.
+Personal portfolio website to showcase my skills and projects as a Developer.
 Built with a focus on clean design.